 The school will take steps to ensure that pupils and parents/carers are actively supported in developing and reviewing EHC plans.
 Where necessary, the school will provide support from an advocate to ensure the pupil's views are heard and acknowledged.

 The school will ensure that parents/carers are consistently kept involved throughout the implementation of an EHC plan.
-The school will ensure that the whole process of an EHC needs assessment and development takes no longer than 20 weeks from when the initial request was received.

 16. Reviewing an EHC plan

 Hardwick Primary School will: